Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 No, I can't know what you mean by the Jungian term for integration in the context of the single mom and the two kids and the breakup.

-it means and then try and find value, that's not just tell me what you mean by integration and I'll try and help.
+Just tell me what you mean by integration and I'll try and help.

-Isn't so the life cycle of a healthy adult, didn't the Romans say like you were a soldier, you were a politician, then you were a philosopher?
+Didn't the Romans say like you were a soldier, you were a politician, then you were a philosopher?

-And to me that aligns with some better form of a match between my consciousness and my conscious and my subconscious.
+And to me, that aligns with some better form of a match between my consciousness and my conscious and my subconscious.

 And in one word, I would think what I'm trying to get to is this concept of integration.